-Skier's 'unbelievable' wrong turn costs her possible silver medal
+Olympic skier doomed by 'unbelievable' wrong turn, loses medal chance

-PYEONGCHANG, South Korea – Austrian cross-country skier Teresa Stadlober was well on her way to a silver medal at the Pyeongchang Games.

-Then came a mental hiccup that cost her a spot on the podium but earned her a place in Olympic history.
+The Pyeongchang Olympic Games had a final cruel twist in store for Austrian cross-country skier Teresa Stadlober, who cost herself a medal Sunday with one wrong turn.

-With 7 kilometers left in Sunday's 30-kilometer race, the 25-year-old Stadlober inexplicably veered right on a downhill slope while the rest of the skiers went left.
-By the time she had corrected her course, she had fallen from second place to eighth.
+With 7 kilometers (4.3 miles) left in the 30-kilometer (18.6-mile) race, the 25-year-old Stadlober was comfortably in silver medal position behind eventual gold medalist Marit Bjoergen when she inexplicably veered right on a downhill slope while the rest of the skiers went left.
+By the time she had corrected her course, she had fallen from second place to eighth and her medal hopes had vanished.

 "I don't know, I really don't know," said an embarrassed Stadlober, who ended up in ninth place.
 "I took the wrong way — and I did this twice.
 The second time I wasn't sure anymore.
 I had a blackout.
 I don't know why I took the wrong way."